 - Evaluation of Teaching: Information about data collected in the classroom, from colleagues, and through CRLT consultations.

-- Teaching Philosophies and Statements: Resources related to developing teaching philosophies, including best practices, publications, and models.
+- Teaching Philosophy and Statements: Resources related to developing teaching philosophies, including best practices, publications, and models.

 - Student Learning: Resources pertaining to best practices and research for student learning, including information about grants for pedagogical and curricular innovation.